 Phil Robinson III, Staff Writer

 I’ve followed this team for a long time, and as any veteran of Raider Nation will tell you: this is about the time of year that things go to the birds.
 Injuries have mounted, guys are all playing hurt and it shows in the quality of football being played.
 The Colts on the other hand are surging.
 That being said, I think the Raiders beat all the top competition they were going to face early in the season.
 The last two weeks have shown inconsistencies across both sides of the ball and shaken my faith in their ability to get this one done.
 Colts 31, Raiders 10

 Noah Strang, Staff Writer

 Have we finally arrived at the dreaded late-season collapse that Raiders fans know all too well?
-The last two weeks have completely turned the tide of the season and Las Vegas is entering the most crucial part of their schedule.
-Which Raiders team will show up — the one we’ve seen in the contests against the Chiefs, or the one who needs a miraculous last-second play to beat a winless Jets team?
+The last two weeks have completely turned the tide of the season and Las Vegas is entering the most crucial part of its schedule.
+Which Raiders team will show up?
+The one we’ve seen in the contests against the Chiefs, or the one who needs a miraculous last-second play to beat a winless Jets team?
 The Raiders may get some crucial players back this week but I think they come up just short against a strong Colts team.
 Colts 24, Raiders 21

 Chaz Osborne, Staff Writer